altwayme/e2e_ml_project/README.md

 python3 app.py
 ```

-### Information about Dockerfile and Description of it’s Content
+### IV.
+Information about Dockerfile and Description of it’s Content

 Dockerfile stores all the necessary information for docker image.